continja/chadgoode.github.io/_posts/2022-11-09-VeteransDay-Thanksgiving-2022.md

 Everything is nearly ready, and with any luck we'll be live with a special Veterans Day/Thanksgiving Show to go live Thursday, Nov 10 at sunset!
 At the time I'm writing this, that's less than 20 hours away.
 If I don't make it, we'll definitely be live Friday night.

+**UPDATE"** Not much luck.
+I finished installing right around sunset.
+But initial testing revealed a few problems that are going to require some work on Friday to fix.
+So... aiming for Friday!

 ## Light Show On-Demand

 To start the show, text the word <b>GO</b> to the number diplayed on the screen scrolling across the garage door.